leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

         Bucket found but access denied: santa
 ```

 I was stumped for a while on this one.
-Most of my attempts was me messing with permutations of the words in the provided word list, until I noticed the `wrapper3000` hint, and added that to the word list.
+Most of my attempts was me messing with permutations of the words in the provided word list (I figured those bucket names were generic and surely they were taken before Kringlecon 3), until I noticed the `wrapper3000` hint, and added that to the word list.

 ```text
 elf@cb4ef197f1c4:~/bucket_finder$ ./bucket_finder.rb -d wordlist